aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

 ## Cleanup Step
 > Cautious.Tearing down SSO could interrupt the access to your AWS accounts.
 Please make sure you have other IAM roles or users to login the accounts.
+>> The following steps will only remove the resources that provisioned by this solution.
+You may need to manually remove other permission sets or SSO assigments that are created outside this automation.
 1. Replace all the mapping information with an empty list "[]" in  global-mapping.json and target-mapping.json files.
 Then re-run the pipeline to automatically remove all the SSO assignments.
 2. Delete all the permission set JSON files in the "permissions-set" folder